Gurnee Mills: Simon Property Group (2007–present)

 Floor & Decor opened on January 14, 2017, replacing Shoppers World.
 Another round of renovations, with a budget of $6 million, began in September 2017.
-A new theme is planned for the Dine-O-Rama food court.
+A new theme was planned Dine-O-Rama food court.
 The Rink Side Sports ice rink had been closed since April 15, after a series of "catastrophic" equipment failures, but a plan to reopen the rink under the new management of the Tilt Studio video arcade was announced in October.
 Dick's Sporting Goods opened at Gurnee Mills in April 2018 in the former The Sports Authority, a plan which was inadvertently revealed early by a Gurnee village trustee.

 On May 31, 2018, it was announced that Sears Grand would be closing as part of a plan to close 72 stores nationwide.
-The store closed on September 2, 2018 and it was replaced by Hobby Lobby in January 28, 2022.
-Tilt Studio was closed in 2020 and was replaced by Top Shelf Ice Arena, which opened in 2021.
+The store closed on September 2, 2018, and has been divided.
+The middle portion became Hobby Lobby on January 28, 2022; while the right portion became a Round One, which opened in July 2024; the left portion, however, is still vacant.
+Rink Side Sports/Tilt Studio closed in 2020, and was replaced by Top Shelf Ice Arena, which opened in 2021.

 On September 15, 2022, it was announced that Bed Bath & Beyond would be closing as part of a plan to close 150 stores nationwide.

+In 2024, Fave Pizza, ramen restaurant RamenYa, and Thai restaurant Thai Esane opened at the mall.
+This was along with four new retail shops which included lifestyle and fashion brand Charolette Russe, jewelry brand Pandora, Japanese retailer Ebisu and gift jewelry shop The Inspiration Co.
+On December 10, 2024, The RoomPlace closed as part of their going out of business sale.

+In 2025, Forever 21 closed after the chain filed for bankruptcy and closed all stores.

+As of 2025, five new stores are expected to open at the mall throughout 2025 and into 2026.
+BootBarn, an outlet store called HEYDUDE, Primark, Reclectic, and Rue21.
+New restaurants are also expected to open.